joseph-flinn/site/frontend/posts/language-of-mathematics.md

 It was using the language of mathematics that I have finally been able to understand the [standard normal table](https://en.wikipedia.org/wiki/Standard_normal_table) in statistics.
 Even while in my undergraduate degree in mathematics, the Z table was a black box.
-My professor was a bit hand-wavy on where the numbers came from and I had never seens something like the Z table in my previous studies in mathematics.
+My professor was a bit hand-wavy on where the numbers came from and I had never seen something like the Z table in my previous studies in mathematics.
 It was the first time that I could not calculate an answer, but was rather required to look up the answer in a table.
 I did not know how to fit that into my mental model of mathematics.